 Proceedings of The Physiological Society

-1. School of Biomedicine, University of Manchester, Manchester, United Kingdom.
+1. Division of Biomedical Sciences, St George's, University of London, London, United Kingdom.

 Where applicable, experiments conform with Society ethical requirements